coulton/CVTips/README.md

 CVTips are presentable tips that overlay the screen's content - great for onboarding.
 The tips animate in and collide when the user drags the tips around.

+You can see CVTips in action in [Dwindle](https://itunes.apple.com/us/app/dwindle-minimalistic-countdown/id881723551?mt=8).

 ## Installation

 If you use [cocoapods](cocoapods.org) (you should), installation is easy.